 Cultural or religious practices may promote outdated ideas on gender roles and go against separation or divorce.
 Similarly, many religious organizations have a lack of understanding and/or training on the dynamics of abuse making it difficult for them to effectively provide assistance.

-As our founder and survivor, Neisha Himes, once put it– “I stayed because I loved him.
+As our founder once put it– “I stayed because I loved him.
 I didn’t want the relationship to end, I wanted the abuse to end…and there’s a difference”.
 Victims oftentimes believe if they love their partner hard and long enough, they will change and everything will be ok.
 Some may try to “save” their partner or prove their loyalty to them by staying.
 At the end of the day, whether you have been in an abusive relationship or not, it’s never easy to walk away from someone you love…even when you know it’s for the best.